Some of Our Favorite DC-Area Restaurants Are Now Offering Takeout and Delivery

 Kinship

-Starting tonight, and on Friday and Sunday nights through April, Eric Ziebold and Celia Laurent’s Shaw French/American spot is serving a to-go dinner.
-Tonight’s is the lasagna Eric used to make for staff meal at the French Laundry, plus salad and garlic bread ($25 each).
+On Friday and Sunday nights through April, Eric Ziebold and Celia Laurent’s Shaw French/American spot is serving a to-go dinner.
+Last Sunday’s was the lasagna Eric used to make for staff meal at the French Laundry, plus salad and garlic bread ($25 each).
 Order via Tock.

 Masseria